Extending structures I: the level of groups: Group extending structures and unified products

-\begin{corollary}\textbf{(The Schreier theorem for unified products)}\colabel{clasif2bb} Let $H$ be a group, $(S, 1_S)$ a pointed set and $\lhd$ a right action of $H$ on $S$.
-Then there exists a bijection between the set of objects of the skeleton of the category $\Dd (H, (S, 1_S), \lhd )$ and ${\mathcal H}^{2}_{\ltimes} (H, (S, 1_S), \lhd)$. \end{corollary}
+\begin{corollary}\textbf{(The Schreier theorem for unified products)}\colabel{clasif2bb} Let $H$ be a group, $(S, 1_S)$ a pointed set and $\triangleleft$ a right action of $H$ on $S$.
+Then there exists a bijection between the set of objects of the skeleton of the category $\Dd (H, (S, 1_S), \triangleleft )$ and ${\mathcal H}^{2}_{\ltimes} (H, (S, 1_S), \triangleleft)$. \end{corollary}

-Thus it follows from \coref{clasif2bb} that ${\mathcal H}^{2}_{\ltimes} (H, (S, 1_S), \lhd)$ is for the classification of the unified products of groups the counterpart of the second cohomology group for the classification of an extension of an abelian group by a group \cite[Theorem 7.34]{R}.
+Thus it follows from \coref{clasif2bb} that ${\mathcal H}^{2}_{\ltimes} (H, (S, 1_S), \triangleleft)$ is for the classification of unified products of groups the counterpart of the second cohomology group for the classification of extensions of an abelian group by a group \cite[Theorem 7.34]{R}.

-As special cases of \thref{clasif1} we can derive the necessary and sufficient conditions for a unified product to be isomorphic to a crossed product respectively to a bicrossed product.